otto-de/api-guidelines/guidelines/020_guidelines/040_resources/3020_should-support-optional-embedding-of-sub-resources.md

 }
 ```

+If parameter 'embed' is not provided by the client, the resources should be embedded by default.
+However, clients could
-If optional embedding is supported, clients could also decide to *not* embed the linked resources:
+also decide to *not* embed the linked resources:

 ```http request
 GET https://api.otto.de/products?embed=() HTTP/1.1